grimme-lab/qc2-teaching/doc/programming.rst

    end program kinds

-The ``intrinsic :: selected_real_kinds`` declares that we are using a build-in function from the Fortran compiler.
-This one returns the kind of ``real`` we need to represent a floating point number with the specified significant digits.
+The ``intrinsic :: selected_real_kinds`` declares that we are using a built-in function from the Fortran compiler.
+This one returns the kind of ``real`` we need to represent a floating-point number with the specified significant digits.

 .. admonition:: Exercise 4

-   1. create a file ``kinds.f90`` and run it to determine the necessary kind of your floating point variables.
+   1. create a file ``kinds.f90`` and run it to determine the necessary kind of your floating-point variables.
    2. use the syntax ``real(kind) ::`` to modify ``accuracy.f90``
-      to employ what we call double precision floating point numbers.
+      to employ what we call double-precision floating-point numbers.
       Replace kind with the number you determined in ``kinds.f90``.

 .. admonition:: Solutions 4